Public good: Free rider problem

-Efficient production levels of public goods
+Efficient production levels

-The Pareto optimal provision of a public good in a society occurs when the sum of the marginal valuations of the public good (taken across all individuals) is equal to the marginal cost of providing that public good.
+The socially optimal provision of a public good in a society occurs when the sum of the marginal valuations of the public good (taken across all individuals) is equal to the marginal cost of providing that public good.
 These marginal valuations are, formally, marginal rates of substitution relative to some reference private good, and the marginal cost is a marginal rate of transformation that describes how much of that private good it costs to produce an incremental unit of the public good.
-This contrasts to the Pareto optimality condition of private goods, which equates each consumer's valuation of the private good to its marginal cost of production.
+This contrasts to the social optimality condition of private goods, which equates each consumer's valuation of the private good to its marginal cost of production.

 For an example, consider a community of just two consumers and the government is considering whether or not to build a public park.
 One person is prepared to pay up to $200 for its use, while the other is willing to pay up to $100.
 The total value to the two individuals of having the park is $300.
 If it can be produced for $225, there is a $75 surplus to maintaining the park, since it provides services that the community values at $300 at a cost of only $225.

 The classical theory of public goods defines efficiency under idealized conditions of complete information, a situation already acknowledged in Wicksell (1896).
 Samuelson emphasized that this poses problems for the efficient provision of public goods in practice and the assessment of an efficient Lindahl tax to finance public goods, because individuals have incentives to underreport how much they value public goods.
 Subsequent work, especially in mechanism design and the theory of public finance developed how valuations and costs could actually be elicited in practical conditions of incomplete information, using devices such as the Vickrey–Clarke–Groves mechanism.
 Thus, deeper analysis of problems of public goods motivated much work that is at the heart of modern economic theory.